nacho692/pa-dlna-chromecast/docs/source/configuration.rst

 .. [#] DLNATest device sink names and URLs are built using the sha1 of the audio
        mime type and therefore are consistent across ``pa-dlna`` sessions.
 .. [#] UDN: Unique Device Name.
 Universally-unique identifier of an UPnP device.
+.. [#] Simple Object Access Protocol.
+A remote-procedure call mechanism based on
+       XML that sends commands and receives values over HTTP.